nhsconnect/FHIR-CDS/pages/explore/api_post_evaluate.md

      <td><code class="highlighter-rouge">0..*</code></td>
     <td>Any</td>
     <td>The input data for the request.
 These data are defined by the data requirements of the module and typically provide patient-dependent information.</td>
-   <td>The <a href="api_post_service_definition.html#inputdata-element">inputData element</a> MUST be populated with FHIR resources detailing the current state of the triage journey as follows:
+   <td>The <a href="#inputdata-element">inputData element</a> MUST be populated with FHIR resources detailing the current state of the triage journey as follows:
 <ul>
 <li>All assertions current for this Encounter (typically Observation resources).
 This includes all GuidanceResponse outputParameters supplied by any CDSS.
 Any relevant information taken from other (external) systems SHOULD be included.</li>